 Follow us on twitter for regular updates.

-TrafficDefender is a service that manages the traffic coming into a website or application, and automatically controls the overflow of visitors that would otherwise cause critical performance issues.
+TrafficDefender is a website queuing system that manages the traffic coming into a website or application, and automatically controls the overflow of visitors that would otherwise cause critical performance issues.

 For IT managers, the top priority is maintaining service delivery to clients across the business.
 For example, ecommerce and ticketing websites suffer from significant peaks and troughs in traffic based on a variety of external factors; buzz around new product releases, deals and offers being promoted, demand for rare or annual events, unexpected publicity or even natural growth and expansion to new markets.
 At these critical moments of increased popularity, the last thing wanted is a sudden and catastrophic performance failure.

 The reality is that most performance issues are not apparent until traffic reaches a specific level, at which point they will abruptly fail.
 With cost and infrastructure restrictions over the level of scalability available in web applications, not to mention the natural availability limits of specific products and events, it doesn't make sense to flood the website with an overflow of traffic.

 TrafficDefender protects the visitors who are making transactions by redirecting excess traffic to a website queuing system, allowing total control over every visitor's experience.